 Frequently Asked Questions

-1. If I want to list my house for sale should I list with one Agent or several Agents?
+1. Should I list with one Agent or multiple?

 Answer: It is advisable to list with only one Agent as they will put more effort into marketing your property.
 This will more likely get you a quicker sale/rental if they have it exclusively.